Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 Followed it, was there a silence.
 The silence of a burial ground!

 I peeped out of the house.
-One person was standing at the middle of the street.
+One person was standing in the middle of the street.
 What a spruce he was!

-I came out of the house, walked towards him like an immobile puppet.
+I came out of the house and walked towards him like an immobile puppet.

 While going out, I couldn’t help looking into the room where Kanjanai stayed.
-It bore the very appearance which I had imagined in my mind.
+It bore the very appearance that I had imagined in my mind.
 Kanjanai was not there.

 I went to the street.